 Studies have shown that taking part in nature-based activities helps people who are suffering from mental ill-health and can contribute to a reduction in levels of anxiety, stress, and depression.
 In fact, a daily walk in nature has shown decreased activity in a region of the brain associated with a key factor in depression.

 One in four people is estimated to experience bouts of mental ill-health and it’s on the rise.
 Prescription medication of antidepressants is also at a record high level and the demand for more invasive treatments is also on the rise.
 Health and social care commissioners are examining and commissioning different options for cost-effective services for mental health and one of these options is a daily walk of 90 minutes or more.
 We

 need to learn from the past when kids got excited to spend their time climbing trees and building dens rather than spending hours inside.

 Joe at Nature Rated understands this all too well and has put together an infographic on 15 Summer activities to help your kids appreciate nature.

 From baking a blackberry pie to constructing a pond or insect hotel, there’s plenty for the youngsters to get up to.
 Head on over to his site

-An outdoor enthusiast, Joe is the lead editor at Nature Rated; a website which rates and reviews the best outdoor gear for people who quickly want to know what to get.
-He believes in no fluff, to the point reviews, which help you choose the right gear for your next adventure.
+An outdoor enthusiast, Joe is the lead editor at Nature Rated; a website that rates and reviews the best outdoor gear for people who quickly want to know what to get.
+He believes in no fluff, to-the-point reviews, which help you choose the right gear for your next adventure.
 Whenever daily life gets him down he heads to the nearest lake or river with his kayak and camera spending time recharging his batteries.